Things To Do

 Pupusas

-Thick corn tortillas stuffed with cheese, beans, or meat, often served with a tangy slaw.
+Thick corn tortillas stuffed with cheese, beans, or pork; usually served with curtido (fermented cabbage slaw) and salsa.

 Must-Try!